Getting started with Zeal 8-bit Computer

 You are good to go!

-Bootloader version 1.0.0 and below (showing a hash as a version, e.g. 0b331cc) present a bug in their "test" feature.
+Bootloader version 1.0.0 and below (showing a hash as a version, e.g. 0b331cc) has a bug in their "test" feature.
 Launching a hardware test will corrupt the ROM sector (4KB) starting at address

 0x4000, which, by default, contains Zeal 8-bit OS.